 Information for Refugees

-Regardless of their residential status, refugees can study at the University of Kassel if they meet the usual admission requirements.
-People interested in studying with foreign educational certificates must provide:
+Regardless of their residential status, refugees can study at German universities if they meet the regular admission requirements.
+People with foreign education certificates must provide:

 - Scenario 1

 If your higher education entrance qualifications are recognised as equal to a German secondary school leaving certificate (Abitur), you get a direct admission.
 After you have passed the German Language Examination for University Students (DSH) or the TestDAF you can start your studies.